Second anointing: LDS practice under Young (1842–1877)

-After migration to the Salt Lake Valley, the LDS Church did not conduct further second anointings until late 1866.
-Beginning in the 1870s, second anointings began to be performed vicariously for dead members of the church.
+LDS practice under Taylor and after (1877–1950)

 In the 1880s, church president John Taylor was concerned that too many second anointings were being performed, and he instituted a series of procedural safeguards, requiring recommendation by a stake president, and a guideline that the ordinance "belonged particularly to old men".
 In 1901, church president Lorenzo Snow further limited accessibility to the ordinance by outlining stringent criteria for worthiness.

 By 1918, over 14,000 second anointings had been performed for the living and the dead.
-During the administration of church President Heber J. Grant in the 1920s, the frequency of second anointings was dramatically reduced.
+During the administration of church president Heber J. Grant in the 1920s, the frequency of second anointings was dramatically reduced.
 Stake presidents at the local congregation level were no longer permitted to recommend candidates for the ordinance; rather, recommendations could only be made by higher-ranking leaders in the Quorum of Twelve Apostles.
 By 1941, just under 15,000 second anointings had been performed for the living, and just over 6,000 for the dead.
 The church has not allowed historians to have access to second anointing records subsequent to 1941; therefore, the current frequency of second anointings is unknown.
 It is known that in 1942, 13 of the church's 32 general authorities had not received the second anointing.
-By 1949, the practice had been "practically discontinued" by the LDS Church, but continues to the present at least occasionally.
-For example, Russell M. Nelson, church president since 2018, mentioned in a 1979 autobiography that he and his wife attended "a special meeting [in the temple] at the invitation of President Spencer W. Kimball" in 1974 that could possibly have been for the Nelsons to receive the second anointing: "The sacred nature of this event precludes our mentioning more about it here other than to say that it did take place, but this experience is of the greatest importance to us and to our family."

-The modern Latter-Day Saint practice is kept absolutely secret and is only given to a very small number of adherents, usually after a lifetime of loyal service to the church.
+In 1949, one apostle wrote the rite had been "practically discontinued".